It is one of the great evolutionary mysteries.

 These guys spend their entire life at sea, unlike the Sea Kraits above, making the yellow-bellied sea snake a true sea snake.

 They have extremely potent venom, so be careful if you find yourself swimming near one.
+They are the most poisonous snake in the US, but luckily, bites are extremely rare.
 Females give birth to live babies, unlike many other species which lay eggs.

 Are There Sea Snakes In The Gulf Of Mexico?

 No. It is one of the big mysteries in the scientific world.
 Sea snakes are an evolutionary success story with many species living all over the world in almost every ocean.